yiisoft/form/docs/number.md

 # Number widget

-[Number](https://www.w3.org/TR/2012/WD-html-markup-20120329/input.number.html) the input element with a type attribute whose value is "number" represents a precise control for setting the element’s value to a string representing a number.
+[Number](https://www.w3.org/TR/2012/WD-html-markup-20120329/input.number.html) is a precise control for setting the element’s value to a string representing a number.

 ## Usage